 Connemara County Galway, Ireland Travel Guide

-Connemara itself does not have an international airport.
+Connemara itself does not possess an international airport.
 Several major Irish airports serve as main gateways.

 Flight prices are highest during peak summer months (June-August) and near major holidays.
 Travel in the shoulder season offers better value.